 The COVID-19 coronavirus pandemic has brought big changes for everyone — parents, kids and teachers included.
 With so many parents already in a tricky juggling act before the pandemic, things have only got more challenging with kids at home.
 The kids have struggled too.
 Cut off from their social circles and out-of-school activities.
 We have no doubt, many of our students have found it challenging learning from home.

-Luckily, we are doing well here in Australia and it seems that the measures put in place have worked to keep the virus at bay and we are returning some sort of normal.
-But even with children heading back into classrooms, it looks like we will be living in this ‘new normal’ for at least another few months.
+Luckily, we are doing well here in Australia and it seems we are returning to some sort of normal.
+Even with children heading back into classrooms, it looks like we will be living in this ‘new normal’ for awhile longer.
 This means that kids will most likely still be spending a lot more time at home, with limited access to activities.

 The Challenges for Families

 One of the biggest challenges for families with kids at home is distractions.
 Other people in your house or pets needing feeding, drinks, help with a task, exercise or a few minute’s attention, are all an interruption to your concentration.
 Keeping focus to get anything done, no matter how big or small can be hard.
 For music practice, this could mean getting through all the practice homework or even just finishing one!

 Not many people are comfortable practising something new in front of an audience, and not always an appreciative audience!
 For music practice, the challenge is to be allowed to make noise around the rest of the household to avoid distracting or annoying others.

 Think outside the box to find a suitable place to set up a good place for your child to practise.
 Can you repurpose a corner of the garage, laundry, or office, to make temporary music practise space?
 Ideally find somewhere that can be away from the rest of the family and keep the sound issue to a minimum, but also comfortable enough for the musician.

 Put together a family planner of activities to make sure your musician has a suitable (non-annoying) time to play that everyone can agree upon.